-Members with intellectual or developmental Disabilities must meet the institutional level of care for an ICF/IID or related conditions to be eligible for CFC services.
-Upon receiving the level of care assessment conducted by the Local Intellectual and Developmental Disability Authority (LIDDA), the MCO must complete the functional assessment, and prepare a CFC Service Plan identifying the needed Community First Choice services.
+Members with cognitive Disabilities must meet the institutional level of care for an ICF/IID or related conditions to be eligible for CFC services.
+The MCO must review and consider the assessment and Service Plan completed by the Local Intellectual and Developmental Disability Authority (LIDDA) when determining eligibility and finalizing the Member's ISP.
 The MCO must also include the CFC Service Plan in the Member's ISP and in the Health Passport.
 The MCO must complete these activities within 45 Days of the identified need for or request for services, or within an alternate timeframe as determined solely by HHSC.